everydayrain/imagined_realities/content/blog/guac-proxmox-kali.md

 ## Conclusion
 Installing Guacamole is a bit of an investment in your time, especially when you consider that Proxmox's SPICE option might work well for you.
 For my circumstances however, it was worth it to build and write up this guide if only to build some familiarity with Guacamole.

-If you'd like to connect, feel free reach out on {% linkprimary "Mastodon", "https://infosec.exchange/@anthro_packets" %}.
+If you'd like to connect, feel free to reach out on {% linkprimary "Mastodon", "https://infosec.exchange/@anthro_packets" %}.